edwinjwood/portfolio-builder/wiki/Design.md

 The public profile displays the user's projects, bio, and contact information.
 It supports social sharing metadata and a simple purchase/donation button powered by Stripe Checkout when enabled.

-## Notes

-- These screenshots are captured from the running app and represent the current UI at the time of export.
-They are suitable for visual review, QA, and annotating design changes.
-- If you want editable vectors in Figma, export or rebuild the components as SVGs and import them manually into Figma (screenshots are raster images and not directly editable as vector nodes).
-- To link design files from a Figma prototype, add the Figma share link under each screen's subsection.

 ## Related pages

 - `Personas.md` — user profiles and goals that informed these designs